serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ---
-title: Serverless and GraphQL : The best of both worlds
+title: Running a scalable & reliable GraphQL endpoint with Serverless
 description: Welcome to the first of a series of technical blog posts on Serverless and GraphQL.
 In this blog, we will learn how to create GraphQL endpoints using Serverless Framework, Lambda, DynamoDB, RDS and a REST backend.
 date: 2018-02-13
 layout: Post